 Where a rectification of an obvious mistake is authorized or refused by the International Preliminary Examining Authority, the Authority promptly notifies the applicant of the authorization or refusal using Form PCT/IPEA/412 and, in the case of refusal, of the reasons therefor.
 The International Preliminary Examining Authority marks the request as set forth in Section 607 and sends a copy of the request for rectification and the Form PCT/IPEA/412 to the International Bureau and the applicant.

+Authorization and Effect of Rectifications

 Rule 43.6bis(a)

 An authorized rectification of an obvious mistake under Rule 91.1 must, subject to paragraph 8.20, be taken into account by the International Searching Authority for the purpose of the international search (including the preparation of both the international search report and the written opinion of the International Searching Authority) unless the rectification is authorized by, or notified to International Searching Authority after it has begun to draw up the international search report.
 The international search report indicates that the rectification has been taken into account, subject to paragraph 8.20.